 Fire safety rules and regulations are designed to save lives and protect both people and property.
 As the owner of a business, organisation or facility, you are responsible for fire safety and the health and safety (H&S) of all people on the premises.

-A crucial part of fire safety is the fire risk assessment, which is designed to flag up potential hazards and help you to eliminate them through implementing fire safety measures.
+A crucial part of fire safety is the fire risk assessment, which is designed to flag up potential hazards and help you to eliminate them by implementing fire safety measures.
 TutorCare offers a BSC Award in Fire Risk Assessment training course.

 One of the first things you are required to do when you (or an appointed consultant) conduct a fire risk assessment is to assess who is most at risk from fire.
 In a normal business, i.e. an office, the people most at risk would be children, elderly or disabled people, those who work in isolated areas or close to fire hazards.